Skip to content

 Transportation & Parking

 We encourage groups to take public transportation when possible.
-We are located one block from the Lake Merritt BART Station and a 15 minute walk from 12th Street BART Station.
+We are located one block from the Lake Merritt BART Station and a 15-minute walk from 12th Street BART Station.
 Check out BART’s field trip discounts.
 Buses may drop off at the School Group Entrance on 10th Street.
 The Museum parking garage may be full at times.
 If you drive, please allow extra time for parking.
 Learn more.

 Lunch & Backpack Storage

 Please leave student backpacks at school or on the bus.
 A limited number of first-come, first-served lockers are located outside of the Gallery of California History, and cannot be guaranteed available.
 Please do not bring valuables to the Museum.
 Adults with backpacks must hand-carry them at their side or front while in the galleries.
 Lunches can be stored at OMCA’s School Group Entrance during your visit.
-Bag lunches can be eaten in the Museum garden or at the picnic tables near the Koi Pond, but are not allowed in the Town Fare cafe or at the tables on the cafe terrace.
+Bag lunches can be eaten in the OMCA garden or at the picnic tables near the Koi Pond, but are not allowed in the Town Fare by Michele McQueen or at the tables on the cafe terrace.

 Accessibility